 - Minimum GPA of 3.0

-- Current Federal Student Aid (FAFSA) on file at the University's Office of Financial Aid and Scholarship Services.
+- Current Federal Student Aid (FAFSA) on file at the office of Financial Aid and Student Records.
 Students with financial need will have priority.

 Preference will be given to students who may not otherwise be able to complete an unpaid internship due to financial constraints.
 Priority will be given to students who have not previously received support through the Internship Fund and those with financial need.